5 Things New Analytics Leaders Should do to Succeed

 This blog explores the key themes at a high level.
-The full webinar is available for replay here.
 Also look for a longer, more in depth research brief in the coming weeks that covers the webinar conversation.

 No matter how familiar you think you are with an organization as you take on a new role, there is always more to learn once you’re on the inside.
 The fact is that some information and team dynamics either aren’t shared or can’t be gleaned by someone from the outside.
 You must dive in as a member of the team to get the full view.

 In the early days, it is critical to figure out who’s who within the broader corporation, what resources are available to the team (people, tools, technologies), what core analytics products or services the team provides, and what the key upcoming analytics initiatives are.
 Without a solid understanding of how things are going and where they need to go from here, it is hard to make progress.